-Do More for Your
+Do More for Your Heart Failure

 Like a tire, your heart needs special care and attention to function properly, allowing you to do the things you love.
 Even if you are already taking medication for heart failure, there may be more you can do to help your heart today.